paulskrzypczyk/qm-lecturenotes-new/index.md

 ## Preface

-In this unit you will continue your education of quantum theory, building upon your first year unit...
+In this unit you will continue your education of quantum theory, building upon your first year unit.

+We will used a flipped-classroom approach